Buem

 The Buem constituency is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 It is located in the Jasikan district of the Oti Region of Ghana.
+The language spoken is a variation of the Guan language.

 Boundaries

 The constituency is located within the Jasikan district of the Oti Region of Ghana.
 It is one of two constituencies in this district, the other being the Akan constituency.
-The constituency was originally located within the Volta Region of Ghana until new Regions were created following the December 2018 referendum.
+The constituency was originally located within the Volta Region of Ghana until new regions were created following the December 2018 referendum.